-Whenever any changes are made to your direct deposit file format by changing any of the formatting options, you should contact your bank and request a retest to be sure your bank is ready for the changes.
+CAUTION: Whenever any changes are made to your direct deposit file format by changing any of the formatting options, you should contact your bank and request a retest to be sure your bank is ready for the changes.

-You can set up direct deposit of pay cheques using the Direct Deposit tab in 5-2-1 Employees.
-The employee must provide you with the following information for each account to which he or she wants funds deposited: institution ID, routing number, account number, rate type, and rate.
+You can set up direct deposit of paychecks using the Direct Deposit tab in 5-2-1 Employees.
+The employee must provide you with the following information for each account to which he or she wants funds deposited: account type, routing number, account number, rate type, and rate.
 You can deposit funds in up to four different bank accounts for an employee.

-IMPORTANT: Sage 100 Contractor does not support an employee receiving a combination of direct deposit and a physical pay cheque.

-IMPORTANT: Account status is set by the payroll administrator.
+- Sage 100 Contractor does not support an employee receiving a combination of direct deposit and a physical paycheck. - Account status is set by the payroll administrator.
 It is not provided by the employee.